julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 - Garlanded wreaths for mourners
 - Floral waters for hysteria and fainting
 - Blossoms carried during childbirth or funerals
-- Calendula and crab apple applied to skin after shock
+- Calendula and other soothing flowers applied to skin after shock

 These were not symbolic gestures.
 They were practical responses to emotional injury.